2022 Conference Speakers

 JACKSON AIRPORTS DISTRICT OFFICE MANAGER, FAA

-UAS PROGRAM MANAGER, MISSISSIPPI STATE UNIVERSITY RASPET FLIGHT RESEARCH LABORATORY
+Research Director, RASPET FLIGHT RESEARCH LABORATORY

-Madison Dixon is a Research Developer and Unmanned Aircraft Systems (UAS) Program Manager at Mississippi State University’s (MSU) Raspet Flight Research Laboratory (RFRL).
-In this role Mr. Dixon leads research development and management efforts which support the strategic UAS vision of RFRL and its research partners.
-Mr. Dixon holds a Bachelor of Science degree from Delta State University and a Master of Science degree from MSU.
-Mr. Dixon is a certified Project Management Professional (PMP) and a Federal Aviation Administration (FAA) licensed Remote Pilot with multiple FAA Certificates of Authorization/Waiver and over 1,800 hours of sUAS operations conducted across the U.S. In addition to his role at MSU, Mr. Dixon also serves as President of the Mississippi Chapter of the Association for Unmanned Vehicle Systems International (AUVSI).
+Mr. Madison Dixon is Research Director at Mississippi State University’s (MSU) Raspet Flight Research Laboratory (RFRL).
+In this role, Madison is responsible for the successful execution and strategic growth of Raspet’s research portfolio while supporting the broader research and economic development objectives of MSU.
+Prior to joining MSU he worked in both industry and academia since 2010 as an Unmanned Aircraft Systems (UAS), Geographic Information Systems (GIS), and Remote Sensing expert.
+His research interests focus on the interdisciplinary application and advancement of these technologies to solve modern geospatial challenges.
+Madison holds a BS degree in Interdisciplinary Studies from Delta State University and a MS degree in Geospatial Technologies from MSU.
+He is also a certified Project Management Professional (PMP) and Federal Aviation Administration (FAA) licensed Remote Pilot with multiple FAA Certificates of Authorization/Waiver and over 1,800 hours of UAS operations conducted across the U.S. In addition to his role at MSU, Madison also serves as President of the Mississippi Chapter of the Association for Unmanned Vehicle Systems International (AUVSI).

 MATTHEW DOWELL (MATT)

-DEPUTY DIRECTOR, GOLDEN TRIANGLE REGIONAL AIRPORT
+EXECUTIVE DIRECTOR, GOLDEN TRIANGLE REGIONAL AIRPORT

-Matt Dowell, A.A.E., is the Deputy Director of the Golden Triangle Regional Airport.
+Matt Dowell, A.A.E., is the Executive Director of the Golden Triangle Regional Airport.
 Dowell received both his Bachelor of Commercial Aviation and Masters in Aviation Management from Delta State University in Cleveland, Mississippi.
 He is an Accredited Airport Executive who has been involved in airport management since 2012.
 He is also an FAA licensed Flight Instructor and Unmanned Aerial Vehicle pilot.
 In addition, he volunteers with the local Civil Air Patrol.

 DANIEL P. EDNEY, MD, FACP